Dymista Nasal Spray

 Dymista can have a mild effect on your ability to drive and operate machinery.
 In rare instances, you may suffer from dizziness or drowsiness while using Dymista; if either of these do affect you, you should not drive, cycle or operate machinery until you feel better again.
 If these symptoms persist, please speak to your doctor or pharmacist.

 Dymista Nasal Spray contains benzalkonium chloride, which may cause irritation or the mucous membrane and bronchospasm.
 Speak to your doctor or pharmacist if the spray causes you discomfort.

-Always read the patient information leaflet for full details on warnings and drug interactions.
+Always read the patient information leaflet for full details on warnings and drug interactions as some medicines can interact with the ingredient Azelastine and some medicines can interact with the ingredient Fluticasone.
 If you have any questions or concerns at all, we strongly advise you to discuss these with your doctor or pharmacist.

 Pregnancy and breastfeeding